william-mba/tailwind-ng/docs/components/buttons-group.md

 # Button Groups

-Use these Tailwind CSS button group components to group buttons with other elements like dropdowns and checkboxes, for things like filtering options, pagination, or buttons with multiple actions.
+Use these button group components to group buttons with other elements like dropdowns and checkboxes, for things like filtering options, pagination, or buttons with multiple actions.

 <br/>